Rayls Tokenomics: Automated buybacks, burn, and the Rayls Reserve

 - Growth stages increase ecosystem development funding

-Validator Strategy
+Validator strategy

 Rayls initially implements a permissioned validator set that is geopolitically distributed to mitigate political risks of collusion.